 An enema is a great way to stimulate a bowel movement.
 It will not cleanse the entire intestine nor will it condition the muscle.
-However, it can bring instant relief when you are “in a bind”.
+However, it can bring instant relief when you are “in a bind” and when you know how to give yourself an enema!

-- K-Y Jelly or any edible oil.
+- Water based lubricant or any edible oil such as coconut oil.
 This is used to make insertion of the rectal tube easier and more comfortable.

-Something to hang the bag if self-administered.
-The enema bag should be suspended no more than 18-24 inches above the level of the rectum.
+- An elevated surface to place the bucket or hang the bag if self-administered.
+The enema should be suspended no more than 18-24 inches above the level of the rectum.

 PROCEDURE FOR HOW TO GIVE YOURSELF AN ENEMA